Fairblock/EVM_Precompiles/README.md

 ## Steps To add the precompiles to an EVM chain
-We provide decryption precompiles in both Go and Rust which can be added to the base EVM code along with the rest of the precompiles.
+We offer decryption precompiles implemented in both Go and Rust, which can be integrated into the base EVM code alongside other standard precompiles.

 ### Rust Precompiles
-For the Rust based chains, we have our decryption code written in Rust so it can be deployed as a precompile by adding it along with the rest of the precompiles in the client code.
-The decryption code is available at `rust_decryption/src/decryption.rs`.
+For Rust-based chains, we've provided a Rust implementation of our decryption logic, which can be integrated as a precompile directly into the client code.
+The implementation is available at `rust_decryption/src/decryption.rs`.

 ### Golang Precompiles
 For chains using go-ethereum, the Go version of our precompiles should be added to `core/vm/contracts.go`.
-Below are the required changes:
+Below are the step by step changes:

 </details>